Created by Robert Galbraith (pseudonym of J.K. Rowling)

-The story is that Rowling wanted the book judged on its own merits, and given the over-the-top, baying-at-the-moon, mostly toxic reaction to her first mystery, A Casual Vacancy a year earlier (apparently it wasn't Harry Potter), can you blame her for hiding behind a pen name?
+The story is that Rowling wanted the book judged on its own merits, and given the over-the-top, baying-at-the-moon, mostly toxic reaction to her first mystery, A Casual Vacancy a year earlier (apparently it wasn't Harry Potter) by her "fans" can you blame her for hiding behind a pen name?

 Evidently some can.
-The reaction to her using a pseudonym was swift and surprisingly hostile in some quarters, particularly from the whiny wannabes who can't quite get it out of their green-tinged heads that the book, besides being limited to muggles, received pretty decent reviews even before the author's real identity was revealed.
+The reaction to the discovery that she was using a pseudonym for her second crime novelwas swift and surprisingly hostile from some quarters, particularly from the whiny wannabes who can't quite get it out of their green-tinged heads that the book, besides being limited to muggles, received pretty decent reviews even before the author's real identity was revealed.

-And personally, I love the fact Rowlings decided to keep the pseudonym going.
+And you have to give it up for Rowlings -- shedecided to keep the pseudonym going.
 The second book in the series, The Silkworm, came out a year later, followed by Career of Evil in 2015.

 Respectfully submitted by Kevin Burton Smith.